dimitri/pgcopydb/docs/resume.rst

      snapshot.

-     Even when the snapshot has been exported with a replication protocol command, Postgres still requires the session to be maintained opened here.
+     Even when the snapshot has been exported with a replication protocol command, Postgres still requires the session to be maintained as opened here.

-  2. The logical replication on the client side is not concerned with the snapshot operations, that's done server-side when creating the replication slot; from there on all the client has to do is consume from the replication slot.
+  2. The logical replication on the client side is not concerned with the snapshot operations, that's done server-side when creating the replication slot; from there on, all the client has to do is consume from the replication slot.